elstamey/bootstrapping_legacy/Bootstrapping Legacy.md

     - No Bounded Contexts between Students, Selection, and Foundation

+-- example

+### Codebase of Scholarship

 - Student data was a single row in table

    - Academic information wasn’t updated when it changed

+   - Major was a single column in that row

 -- choose3